 Water quality from inland wells is variable, both between wells (with similar groundwater elevations) and over time within a single well.
-Neither chloride nor total dissolved solids concentrations have experienced large temporal changes in samples from inland wells.
-There were limited data for the deep aquifer in 2013 because not all wells monitored for water quality in the NMMA are monitored or reported annually.
-Localized nitrate concentration measurements observed previously are likely to be a continued cause for concern, but water quality in the deep and shallow aquifers appears relatively unchanged in 2013.
+Chloride and total dissolved solids concentrations in samples from inland wells have been relatively constant over time.
+There were limited data for the principal aquifer in 2014 because not all wells monitored for water quality in the NMMA are monitored or reported annually.
+Localized nitrate concentration measurements observed previously are likely to be a continued cause for concern, but water quality in the deep and shallow aquifers appears, with one exception, relatively unchanged in 2014.